zilliztech/zdoc/docs/tutorials/data-import/import-data-on-web-ui.md

 ## Verify the result{#verify-the-result}

-After you click **Import**, the process starts, and you can view the import progress in real-time.
+After you click **Import**, the process starts, and you can view the import progress in real time.

 ![data_import_progress](/img/data_import_progress.png)